Sister City Information

 - Photo Gallery

 Our sister city since 1982, Darwin is the capital of Australia’s Northern Territory.
 Situated on the Timor Sea, Darwin is about 2,000 miles northwest of Canberra, Australian Capital Territory.
-A port city, Darwin was founded in 1869 and grew rapidly as gold was discovered in nearby Pine Creek in 1871.
-Darwin was named for famed British naturalist Charles Darwin by his shipmates aboard the HMS Beagle.
+A port city of about 130,000 people, Darwin was founded in 1869 and grew rapidly as gold was discovered in nearby Pine Creek in 1871.
+Darwin is the largest and most populated city in the sparsely populated Northern Territory, similar to Anchorage.
+Government employees make up around 60 per cent of the Darwin workforce.

 Similar to Anchorage, Darwin’s residents have ready access to outdoor adventures, superb national parks, exotic wildlife viewing, and premiere fishing and diving.